sohom-21/Techode_Design_Initial/README.md

 ## <a name="features">🔋 Features</a>

-👉 **Stunning Sections**: Includes hero, features, pricing (monthly/yearly), FAQ, testimonials, and download software sections.
+👉 **Stunning Sections**: Includes hero, services, contact, and other essential agency sections.

 👉 **Smooth Animations**: Complex CSS for fluid animations and eye-catching effects.